 The typical steps to financing a PACE improvement are shown below.

-A locality creates a PACE program, identifies lenders or other sources of capital willing to participate and considers whether to hire a third party to
+- A locality creates a PACE program, identifies lenders or other sources of capital willing to participate and considers whether to hire a third party to administer the program.

 Authorization of “Voluntary Special Assessment” Liens for Commercial PACE Projects